UNINETTSigma2/documentation/storage/storagesystems.md

-# Work Area and Storage on Fram
+# Storage areas on Fram

 Projects and users receive different file systems to store files and other data.
 Some areas are used for temporary files during job execution while others are for storing project data.

-The following table summarizes the different temporary and project storage options.
+The following table summarizes the different temporary storage and project storage options.
 Read the following sections for specific details.

+Data handling and storage policy is documented [here](data-usage-policy.md).

 | Directory     | Purpose     | Default quota | Backup |
 | :------------- | :------------- | :------------- | :------------- |